Home » OT SCADA Stability Review

 Why “Quick Fixes” Rarely Restore Confidence

-Emergency firewall changes
+Make emergency firewall changes

-Adding monitoring tools without context
+Add tools without context

-That may restore service temporarily.
+That may restore service.

-But it doesn’t answer the real questions:
+But it doesn’t explain the system.

 Why did this happen?